nishashastry/webgame-snake/README.md

-# Retro Snake Game 🐍
+# Retro Snake Web Game 🐍
 Simple online webgame inspired by the classic snake game

 ## What it does 🖥